Road to Santa Clara: Who's In?

 Each week The Clemson Insider will take a look at the Road to Santa Clara and analyze the teams that still have a shot to make the playoff.

-Ohio State going down big to Purdue this past weekend helped the possibility of a Big 12 team making the playoff and put the Big Ten is in position with either Michigan or Ohio State to run the table and likely will make the playoff.
+Notre Dame’s schedule looks to be tougher down the stretch with Northwestern and Syracuse playing great football right now.

+The Big 12 and Big Ten hopes may depend on if their champions can finish with one loss.

-The Pac-12 is pretty much done for a chance at making the playoff unless things get really crazy.
+The Pac-12 is pretty much done for a chance at making the playoff unless things get really crazy and Washington State runs the table.

-The first rankings from the College Football Playoff committee will be announced on Oct.
-30. Ohio State dropped from No. 2 to No. 9 in the latest Amway Coaches Poll after falling to Purdue.
+The first rankings from the College Football Playoff committee will be announced Tuesday night.

 Who’s In?